linhpham4/Aftermath/README.md

 - Add names of their party members to the bill
 - Assign line items to the person who ordered it
 - Split the cost of a single line item between multiple people
+- Each person's individual total and total with tax + tip will automatically be calculated

 ## Getting Started

 ### External API
 - This app uses the Veryfi OCR API to convert images to text.
 To generate the API key, client ID, and username needed to make POST requests, sign up for a free account here: https://www.veryfi.com/
+- Verify your email to set up your portal account
 - After logging into your account, open up settings on the left sidebar and go to keys to find the necessary information.
 Make an .env file in the aftermath-server directory and fill in the corresponding variables from .env.sample.

 ### Setting up